2014 Ludian earthquake: Damage and casualties

 The earthquake caused significant damage in the immediate vicinity of the epicenter, principally in the city of Zhaotong, where power outages and significant structural damage were reported.
 Chinese authorities announced that the quake left at least 391 dead, and over 1,801 injured.

 According to the South China Morning Post, the tremor was felt in nearby towns, including the capital of Yunnan, Kunming, also in Chongqing, Leshan and Chengdu in the neighboring province of Sichuan.
 Road access to Longquan Village (龙泉村) of Longtoushan Town (龙头山镇), Ludian County, was blocked, where buildings collapsed.
 In Ludian, it was reported that around 12,000 homes had collapsed, many of them being aged brick structures.

-Aftershock
+Aftershocks

-Aftershock: 3 August 6:00 a.m. until 9 UTC in times or more (more than nine times more than M 3.0) up by China Seismic Bureau).
-The largest aftershock earthquake M 4.2.
+From 3 August 6 UTC until 21 UTC, 9 aftershocks of M 3.0 or higher were recorded by the China Seismic Bureau.
+The largest aftershock measured M 4.2.

 Response and relief

 The Chinese government sent a 30-man team to the epicentre region immediately after the earthquake struck, as well as 2,000 tents, 3,000 folding beds, 3,000 quilts, and 3,000 coats to provide shelter for the displaced and homeless.
-The majority of the injured have been transported to safe areas.
+The majority of the injured were transported to safe areas.

 Chinese Premier Li Keqiang, who flew to the epicenter on the morning of 4 August, sent a joint working group to investigate and assist the locals in the rescue.

-Donation
+Donations

-As of 17:00 (UTC+8) on 15 August 2014, Yunnan Province received 536 million Yuan in donated money and 50 million Yuan in donated goods.
+As of 17:00 (UTC+8) on 15 August 2014, Yunnan Province received ¥536 million in donated money and ¥50 million in donated goods.
+The donations came from a wide array of government groups and privately owned companies.